Skip to main content

 On match day, coaches and players should understand the basics of joining a match and the game day rules required for their esport.

 Unsure about becoming an esports coach?
-Check out our article Debunking Esports Myths: Coaching.

 Did this answer your question?